denten-books/plain-text/main.md

 devices, in which case 0 would represent "negative current" and 1 "positive current [@ITU1932, 36]."

-By the 1960, multiple competing charachter encodings existed in the United States and globally.
+By the 1960, multiple competing character encodings existed in the United States and globally.

 The very notion of discrete and analog differs on the capabilities of the